insidemordecai/insidemordecai.com/content/posts/202512-apple-music-replay-2025/index.md

 So.... let's get down to it.

-The elephant in the room is I actually stuck with Apple Music after switching back in February, so this year's recap is a little fragmented.
+The elephant in the room is I actually stuck with Apple Music after [switching to it]({{< ref "posts/202504-spotify-to-apple-music/index.md" >}}) back in February, so this year's recap is a little fragmented.
 I'll probably post about my time away from Spotify at some point, but I'm enjoying my time off.

 ![Screenshot of my 2025 Apple Music summary showing total minutes listened, top artists, top songs, and top albums.](img/overview-replay-2025.webp "My 2025 Apple Music Replay Overview")